lucabuia/prodencer/README.md

 # Multipole project

-Multipole projection code in Python for projecting charge/spin densities from VASP and Abinit onto the atomic multipoles (tesseral harmonics).
+Multipole projection code in Python for projecting charge/spin densities from VASP and Abinit:
+1) In spheres around atoms onto the atomic multipoles (tesseral harmonics);
+2) In the entire unit cell onto the irreducible representation of the space groups (through spglib).

 TO DO